Skip to content

 # where does note 42 sit on the timeline?

 4. Read the chain backwards.
-From here the course is the decoder. parallel_fifth (chapter 2): compare the flagged pair with the previous pair — both voices moved and both vertical intervals were perfect fifths — then check the exemptions (oblique motion? cadence cell? both notes Material?). strong_beat_dissonance (chapter 3): is the downbeat note a chord tone of the declared harmony?
+From here the course is the decoder. parallel_fifth (chapter 2): compare the flagged pair with the previous pair — both voices moved and both vertical intervals were perfect fifths — then check the exemptions (oblique motion? cadence cell? both notes Material?). strong_beat_dissonance (chapter 3): is the note at that structural accent a chord tone of the declared harmony?
 Every chapter ends with the same table — rule, FailKind, exemptions — for precisely this lookup.

 The web demo and the full trail